Compare Aspire Credit Cards

 What is the Aspire Credit Card credit score requirement?

 The Aspire® Cash Back Rewards Mastercard is available to people with bad credit.
-That means people with credit scores below 640 have a shot at getting approved for the Aspire® Cash Back Rewards Mastercard.
+That means people with credit scores below 640 credit may have a shot at getting approved for the card.
+You can check your credit score for free here on WalletHub to get an idea of your current standing.

-Note that while your credit score is an important factor, there are plenty of other things that will impact your chances of being approved for the Aspire Card, too.
+It's important to note that plenty of other things will impact your chances of being approved for the Aspire Card.
 Some other key criteria include your income, existing debt load, recent credit inquiries, number of open accounts, housing status, and employment status.

 Does the Aspire Credit Card do a hard pull?